 I stitched together my favorite running songs because I need some solid entertainment to keep me moving through the desert.

-An old track that I made from a pair of half-speed classical loops, a lot of reverb and crackle, and a touch of Joseph Campbell
+An old track made from a pair of half-speed classical loops, a lot of reverb and crackle, and a touch of Joseph Campbell

 77 minutes of pitched-down techno classics melded with reverberated vocals from Bobby Vinton, the Paris Sisters, and the Moody Blues.